gve-sw/gve_devnet_webex_device_hangup_empty_calls/README.md

 # Hang Up Empty Calls for Webex Devices

 This macro monitors the number of people present in a room during an active call.
 If the number drops to 0 for a certain duration (an 'Empty Call'), the call is ended.
+This is the default behavior.

+The macro also supports daily hang up of calls at a specified time.
+See `ScheduleTime` parameter for more information.

 ## Contacts
 * Gerardo Chaves